Definition to Python

 3. Next, we can see how to build functions.
-Just like other languages, we can also build methods then call them later on in the program.
-The following example is to show how to create a Fibonacci series function for the first 100 numbers
+Like other languages, we can also develop methods and then call them later in the program.
+The following Example is to show how to create a Fibonacci series function for the first 100 numbers

 We can call the function by using fib(100)

 Here is the screenshot of the above code: